Mike Minor (actor): Music

 Minor recorded two albums, including This Is Mike Minor (1966), and numerous singles, including the successful "Silver Dollar" and "One Day at a Time".

 Minor sang the theme song ("Primrose Lane") on season one of the Henry Fonda television series The Smith Family.

 Personal life

 Minor's childhood ambition was to be a professional baseball player, but when he matured he switched to golf.
-He was a member of the Hollywood Hackers, an organization of show-biz golfers who travel around the country playing at choice golf courses and entertaining the spectators.
+He was a member of the Hollywood Hackers, an organization of show-biz golfers who travelled around the country playing at choice golf courses and entertaining the spectators.
 On July 22, 1961, Minor married Monyeen Rae Martini; the couple had one son but the marriage ended in divorce.

 On September 7, 1968, he married Linda Kaye Henning, who played Betty Jo on Petticoat Junction, following a romance that began on the set.
-A year before their real-life wedding, they were married in the television series.
 They divorced five years later and had no children.
 Minor married Marilyn Minor in 1981.

 Death

-Minor died of cancer on January 28, 2016, at age 75.
+Minor died on January 28, 2016, at age 75.